xanthium-enterprises/DIY-multi-Channel-LM35-Analog-Sensor-Amplifier-for-microcontrollers/README.md

-# (Free Video Course) DIY multi Channel LM35 Analog Sensor Amplifier for microcontroller based data acquisition
+# DIY multi Channel LM35 Analog Sensor Amplifier for microcontroller based data acquisition

-Build your own quad channel LM35 temperature sensor amplifier for data acquisition using Arduino/MSP430.
+- Build your own quad channel LM35 temperature sensor amplifier for data acquisition using Arduino/MSP430.

-A complete Youtube course where you learn to build a opamp amplifier for LM35 using Kicad 6.0
+- A complete Youtube course where you learn to build a opamp amplifier for LM35 using Kicad 6.0

 ![LM35 4 channel temerature amplifier board for data acquisition](https://www.xanthium.in/sites/default/files/site-images/lm35-4ch-amplifier-brd/lm35-amplifier-board-full-assmbly.jpg)